CRA Supplier Due Diligence: Questionnaire & Red Flags

 Relying on Self-Attestation

-Problem: Accepting supplier's verbal assurances without documentation.
+Problem: Accepting a supplier's verbal assurances without documentation.

 One-Time Assessment